zagarsuren/zagarsuren/README.md

 ## 💫 About Me:
-👨‍🎓 Pursuing a Master of Artificial Intelligence with a specialization in Computer Vision at the University of Technology Sydney (UTS), Australia. <br>
+👨‍🎓 I am currently pursuing a Master of Artificial Intelligence with a specialization in Computer Vision at the University of Technology Sydney (UTS), Australia. <br>
 📚 Passionate about exploring and writing on Data Analytics, Machine Learning, AI, and Computer Vision. <br> 🌱 A lifelong learner, constantly keeping up with the latest trends in Data and AI.<br> 💬 Feel free to ask me about Data Science, Analytics, ML algorithms, NLP, and Computer Vision.<br> 🤝 Open to collaboration and knowledge-sharing on innovative projects. <br>

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/zagarsuren/)